oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

      - **Broker:** This component acts as the bridge between producer and consumer.
 You can think of this as a storage space for Kafka, messages are stored by this component, waiting to be consumed by a consumer component

 <img src="https://miro.medium.com/max/795/1*HdrdFds-0W6KW9Hw0UP96w.png" width="250">
-*Here's a simple architecture of a Kafka system*
+Here's a simple architecture of a Kafka system

 A real-world replica of this model would be your mail/letterbox.

-**Post-Man:** This guy is the producer, whose job is just to pick data and drop it in your mailbox **Mail/Letter Box:** This is your broker, the letters will keep piling up if no one comes to collect it.
+**Post-Man:** This guy is the producer, whose job is just to pick data and drop it in your mailbox

+**Mail/Letter Box:** This is your broker, the letters will keep piling up if no one comes to collect it

 **Your Address:** This is your topic, how does the post-man know where to send this data?

 **You:** You are the consumer, it’s your responsibility to collect this data and process it further

 - **Zookeeper:** Recently, zookeeper became an optional component but was the backbone for Kafka clusters for quite a few years.
 Zookeeper acts like a host on top of which Kafka brokers used to communicate, store metadata like topic names, ids etc. This component would know what servers are acting as brokers and spawns a new broker or leader in case one of the broker server fails.
 This component is more relevant in distributed systems where multiple servers are running in parallel.